agarzonp/Optimization-Techniques/Concurrency/README.md

 | ThreadPool 500 tasks | 5m 57s 525ms  | 7s 150ms     |

-It is clear that we are getting a considerable improvement with any of the optimisation types against the sequential or not optimised version, for the same amount of data.
-This is mainly because we are using the different cores available to create the points.
+It is clear that for the same amount of data, that is 100000000 points, we are getting a considerable improvement with any of the optimisation types against the sequential or not optimised version.
+This is mainly because we are using different cores available to create the points.

 However, there is not a significant difference between using an std::async over an std::thread.
-Even though an std::async is lighter than a thread, probably the launch policy is the one that forces to behave std::async similar to a thread.
+Even though an std::async is lighter than a thread, the launch policy is the one that forces to behave std::async similar to a thread, as we said previously, it will force the task to be run in a different thread.

-Finally, we can oberve that the threadpool behaves better than creating worker threads the more tasks that are to be done.
-This is probably because all the time involve in the thread creation is gone.
+Finally, we can oberve that the threadpool behaves better than creating worker threads when there amount of tasks is very high.
+This is probably because the time that involves thread creation/destruction and the impact of the thread scheduling by the OS is minimised with the threadpool.
+Mainly, because there are less threads to handle.
 However, this is not the case against async tasks.

+All in all, the threadpool looks like to be the multithreading optimisation technique to use, not only because it performs similiar to the rest of "primitive" techniques, but as well because it would scale better in different systems with different hardware capabilities